RalphtheWaldo/Avian_Migration_Modeling/README.md

 ## Usage

-After installing the dependencies, you can run the main script to start analyzing migration patterns.
+After installing the dependencies, you can run the main script to start analyzing bird sighting patterns.

+apppropriate data can be stored in the 'Data' folder.
+The folder path should be updated in the variable ebird_path in app.py.

-Run the main analysis script:
+Run the main app script:
 python main.py

 Check data sources: